Assessing the SMARTness of nutrition commitments

 SMARTness score pilot results

 Tables 1a and 1b report the SMARTness score summary statistics, at commitment and goal levels.
 The S, M, R and T dimensions have the highest scores.
 The Achievable dimension has the lowest score of 0.66 and 0.65, at commitment and goal level respectively.
 Table 2 breaks down each dimension by ingredients and reports the percentage of goals that do not achieve the full score by each ingredient.
-Goals that will require clarifications from the stakeholders range between 3–12% within the Specific dimension, 3–27% for Measurable, 25–68% for Achievable, 14–25% for Relevant, and 0–3% for Time-bound.
+Goals that will require clarifications from stakeholders range between 3–12% within the Specific dimension, 3–27% for Measurable, 25–68% for Achievable, 14–25% for Relevant, and 0–3% for Time-bound.

 Table 1a: SMARTness score summary statistics, by commitment